lihkin213/dns-svcs/configure-dns-instance.md

 ### Creating a DNS instance
 {: #creating-dns-instance-api}

-If your account is enabled for the experimental DNS Services, it appears in the [experimental catalog](https://{DomainName}/catalog/labs).
-You can also navigate directly to the DNS Services instance creation by going to the [DNS Services catalog entry](https://{DomainName}/catalog/services/dns-services).
+If your account is enabled for the experimental {{site.data.keyword.dns_short}}, it appears in the [experimental catalog](https://{DomainName}/catalog/labs).
+You can also navigate directly to the {{site.data.keyword.dns_short}} instance creation by going to the [{{site.data.keyword.dns_short}} catalog entry](https://{DomainName}/catalog/services/dns-services).

 ### Creating a DNS zone
 {: #creating-dns-zone-api}

-#### Before you begin
-{: #configure-dns-before-you-begin}
 You must create a VPC so that you can link your DNS zone to the VPC.

-First store the API endpoint in a variable so you can use it in API requests without having to type the full URL.
+Store the API endpoint in a variable so you can use it in API requests without having to type the full URL.
 For example, to store the endpoint in a variable, run this command:

 ```bash
 DNSSVCS_ENDPOINT=https://api.dns-svcs.cloud.ibm.com
 ```
 {:pre}

-To verify that this variable was saved, run **`echo $DNSSVCS_ENDPOINT`** and make sure the response is not empty.
+To verify that this variable is saved, run `echo $DNSSVCS_ENDPOINT` and ensure the response is not empty.

-After you gather details about your instance, run the following **curl** command to create a DNS zone:
+After you gather details about your instance, run the following `curl` command to create a DNS zone:

 **Request**
 ```bash